 - The traditional organic cultivation, the excellent quality and limited edition availablity a correspondingly high price.

-- The coffee is very balanced overall, has a very rich body with a slightly chocolatey, strong flavor, refined by a sweetish note.
+- St. Helena coffee is very balanced, has a very rich body with a good fruity acidity, rich black cherry notes and a pleasing chocolatey aftertaste refined by a sweetish note.

 - Expensive plantation coffees like the St. Helena should be prepared very gently.